 Master your sourdough with these tips...

-How to celebrate Sourdough September
+How to Celebrate Sourdough September

-After a few days of fermentation, you will be able to use this starter to make your very first loaf of sourdough bread!
-Why not let your friends and family have a taste to see what they think?
+After a few days of fermentation (or up to two weeks, depending on the particular situation), it will be possible to use this starter to make your very first loaf of sourdough bread!
+Why not also let friends and family have a taste to see what they think?

-We don’t think you “knead” any more persuading to get involved with the next Sourdough September!
+It doesn’t seem that you “knead” any more persuading to get involved with the next Sourdough September!
 Have a tasty one!